nathanlane/nathanlane.github.io/_posts/2016-01-27-ffasthackforbigdata.md

     as.ffdf( . ) %>%

     # Write the ffdf object using ff's csv writing function.
-    write.csv.ffdf( . , file="/my/file/path/myfile.csv")
+    write.csv.ffdf( . , file = "/my/file/path/myfile.csv")
 {% endhighlight %}

-Note: the type of data table (mygiant_datatable) I was working with was quite simple: composed of only a few numeric columns.
-Coercing the table into an ffdf object was no problemo.
+Note: the type of data table (mygiant_datatable) I was working with was quite simple, composed of only a few numeric columns.
+Thus, coercing the data into an ffdf object was no problemo.

 Of course, in the cheap workaround above, the <code>as.ffdf()</code> adds a costly step (time-wise).
 However, it was well worth the benefit of utilizing the <code>write.csv.ffdf()</code> function ... and worth not crashing *ad nauseum*.